LAMSSAOUI/fact_of_Container_image/README.md

  as we see that every layer is in  [base64](https://en.wikipedia.org/wiki/Base64) format  <br>

- so now we are certain that these executables files  are stored as blob type
+ so now we are certain that those layers are stored as blob type

- executable files can be dependencies, scripts, configurations, ...
+ this is  why when we want to download the image we see that those layers named blobs  to tell as that those layers are stored with a blob type

+ layers contains dependencies , configurations, scripts ... and each modification of the image commited make a new layer

- so i thing they called the executable files  as an image because is stored in the database as they store true images (like Profile_image ) in the database
+ so i thing they called this groupe of layers  an image because is stored in the database as they store true images (like Profile_image )

- and they store data in blob cells because of their (blobs) flexibility and ability to handle large volumes of data.
+ and they store data in blob cells because of their  flexibility and ability to handle large volumes of data.

  Note :   <br>
- Containers contains all necessary things ( dependencies , code , Apis .... ) to make the project run seccussfully so this is why containers are heavy
+ Containers contains all necessary things ( dependencies , code , Apis .... ) in layers to make the project run seccussfully so this is why layers are heavy

 <br>